 - 2 tablespoons Ranch Seasoning or one packet of store bought dry mix

 - Preheat oven to 275 degrees F. Line a baking sheet with parchment paper.
 If you don't have any, just skip it.
 The liner only makes for easier clean-up.

 - Dump the bag of pretzels into a big mixing bowl.
 Pour oil or butter over pretzels, then toss with your hands to coat.

-- Now dump the coated pretzels on your baking sheet and spread around.
+- Now pour the coated pretzels on your lined cookie sheet and spread around.
 Don't worry if a few lay on top.

 - Bake for 15 minutes.
-Then cool and serve.
+Then let cool and serve.